WE ARE CURRENTLY NOT ACCEPTING ADMISSIONS FOR THIS SPECIES. PLEASE VISIT ANIMAL HELP NOW TO FIND A WILDLIFE CENTER THAT IS ACCEPTING THEM NEAR YOU.

 Please contact us at 713-468-8972 as soon as possible to determine further steps.
 If we are closed, leave a voicemail and follow the Temporary Care Instructions below.

-Temporary Care Instructions for ALL Animals:
+Temporary Care Instructions for Dangerous Birds:

 - Prepare an appropriate-sized cardboard box by poking air holes in the top and placing a soft cloth (T-Shirt, towel, paper towels) in the bottom.
-DO NOT put the animal into a plastic bag.
+DO NOT put the bird into a plastic bag.

 - Do not give the animal any food or liquids.
 Feeding an animal an incorrect diet can result in injury or death.
 In addition, rescued animals can get wet from liquids and become hypothermic and/or spill food on their fur/feathers, potentially causing damage.

-- Leave the animal alone.
+- Leave the bird alone.
 Human noise, touch, and eye contact are very stressful to wild animals and can result in shock or even death.
 This is especially important in the case of injured or adult animals.

 - If an animal has been caught by a cat or dog, please call HHS Wildlife Center immediately at 713-468-8972.
 Even if wounds are not visible, the animal needs medical intervention as soon as possible.